 I plan to try out some of the nootropics highlighted above in the coming few months.

 Other than Alpha Brain I have been taking my Super Greens supplement that contains six dedicated nootropic ingredients (marked with * above).

-When I first started researching green powder supplements I became frustrated there wasn’t a product on the market that ticked all my requirements – so I went about creating my own.
+When I first started looking at green powder supplements I became frustrated there wasn’t a product on the market that ticked all my requirements – so I went about creating my own.

-Nootropic ingredients like Ashwagandha Root Extract, Bacopa Monnieri, Rhodiola Rosea, L-Theanine, Ginkgo Biloba and L-Tyrosine – really do seem to offer effective mental improving qualities.
+Nootropic ingredients like Ashwagandha Root Extract, Bacopa Monnieri, Rhodiola Rosea, L-Theanine, Ginkgo Biloba, and L-Tyrosine – really do seem to offer effective mental improvement qualities.

 These six nootropic ingredients are included in the right amounts to have a noticeable effect.
 They total 1,800mg per serving – which is in higher amounts than many dedicated nootropic supplements out there!

 The Bottom Line

 With the pressure to perform at all levels of society whether at school or work there has been an exponential rise in the use of nootropic supplements.